Longwood Truck Accident Lawyer

 Unfortunately, some truck drivers ignore these rules by their own choice or under pressure from trucking companies to work longer hours.
 Trucking companies may put pressure on the driver to deliver the load quickly.
 A driver's boss may even be aware the driver is exceeding the Hours of Service limit but chooses to say nothing.
 Whatever the reason, you or a loved one injured or killed in a truck accident shouldn't have to suffer due to someone else's reckless behavior.

 We can begin an immediate examination to determine whether the driver was too tired or fell asleep before your crash.
 Drivers must keep a log to ensure they are following the regulations.
 We can obtain a copy of the log and closely examine it.
 We can look at the electronic on-board recorder, which some trucks have.
 Some trucks are equipped with on-board video cameras, which may show if the driver fell asleep in the moments before the crash.

 Return to Top

 DUI Truck Drivers

 The rules regarding drinking and driving are much tougher for commercial truck drivers.
-In Florida, truck drivers are considered legally drunk if their blood alcohol content (BAC) is over 0.04 percent.
+Truck drivers are considered legally drunk if their blood alcohol content (BAC) is over 0.04 percent.
 That figure is half the legal limit for other drivers in Florida.
 According to the Federal Motor Carrier Safety Administration (FMCSA), all commercial driver's license holders must undergo drug and alcohol testing.
 These tests are administered by an employer before allowing the driver to operate a commercial motor vehicle.
-Tests also are required after certain accidents.
+Tests are also required after certain accidents.